ESP32 Receive Data from Google Firebase with Example to Control Outputs

 Google Firebase Control ESP32 Outputs with Arduino IDE

-This time we will show you another great application through which we will be able to control any output connected with the ESP32’s GPIO pins.
-For simplicity purposes, we will toggle the onboard LED of the development board but you can use any other device such as relay, buzzer, dc motor, etc.
+This time, we will show you another great application through which we will be able to control any output connected to the ESP32’s GPIO pins.
+For simplicity purposes, we will toggle the onboard LED of the development board, but you can use any other device such as a relay, buzzer, DC motor, etc.

 This article is divided into these sub-topics: